Create and manage account

 Web UI - SSO

-The following describes how to log in on the web UI.
+To log in on the web UI:

 1. Access the web server that supports web SSO.